 The Happy Tabby Cat Café is now one of two cat-themed cafes in Atlanta, Georgia….and there are nearly 25 more similar cafes scattered around the country.

 With creative names like Meowtropolitan, KitTea, Purrington’s, and Catmosphere, some cafes operate like traditional coffee shops, while others have special “cat rooms”.

 Tabby cat patterns and markings readily distinguish tabbies from all other cats.

 The tabby cat coat is the “original” pet cat coat color and pattern.
 However, the interbreeding between breeds with different colorations can create a variety of tabby patterns and coats

 We’ll learn more about their coat, how it came to be, and more about some of the modern variations in this section!

-The name “tabby” refers to coat color, not to a specific breed of cat.
+The name “tabby” refers to coat pattern, not to a specific breed of cat.

 Because of this, any cat that displays the distinctive tabby colorations and patterns is considered a tabby as well as belonging to a specific breed.

 An example might be an Abyssinian tabby cat, where “Abyssinian” is the breed and “tabby” is the coat color.

 The classic coat color looks a lot like swirled marble, with circular markings alternating between lighter and darker colors all over the cat’s body.

 The mackerel coat color is often considered the “original” tabby cat color.
 This coloration features stripes rather than circles that, when perfectly placed, can resemble the skeleton of a mackerel fish!

 The spotted tabby coat color, as the name suggests, has spots or dots of darker color on a lighter background.

 The patched tabby coat color is sometimes called the “tortoiseshell” color, because the different colors show up as patches rather than lines, spots or circles.